Data Warehouse Design

 Grain

 Warehouse architecture has shifted significantly.
-These patterns reflect how teams build warehouses today, and what interviewers expect you to know beyond classical Kimball.
+These patterns reflect how teams build warehouses today, beyond classical Kimball.

 Combine data lake storage (Parquet on S3, Delta Lake, Iceberg) with warehouse query engines.
 Store once in open formats, query with SQL engines like Spark, Trino, or Snowflake external tables.
 Eliminates the cost of duplicating data between lake and warehouse.